What to Do in a Power Outage

 Water, check your supply, we need a minimum of 1/2 gallon per person per day if that much water is not on hand begin conserving immediately.

-Check the food in your freezer, part of the emergency plan should have included freezing water in your freezer.
+Check the in your freezer, part of the emergency plan should have included freezing water in your freezer.
 In many ways, this event can be defined as a freezer power outage as well.
 Using containers holding milk or juices fill them with tap water, place them in your freezer and leave them there.

 They will help keep the frozen foods cold for a longer period of time when the ice melts the water is drinkable.
-Container made for this purpose are readily available, mine are 1 gallon each, approximately 1-foot square and 2 inches thick, laid under all of the food they work well.
+Container made for this purpose are readily available, mine are 1 gallon each, approximately 1-foot square and 2 inches thick, laid under all of the they work well.

-Do not open the freezer door until you positively have to, if the temperature goes below 40 degrees and the food begins to thaw, the usable life of the food decreases.
+Do not open the freezer door until you positively have to, if the temperature goes below 40 degrees and the begins to thaw, the usable life of the food decreases.
 If the food itself drops below 40 degrees, it’s time to throw it in the trash, don’t chance to get an intestinal illness, we all know what misery that is.

 Stop using the toilet if there is no way to flush it if it is continued to be used we are heading for a huge problem.
 If there is water available, in a creek, lake, or pond the toilet can be flushed by dumping a bucket of water (2 gallons) directly into the bowl.